dboddie-canonical-work/disgorged-docs/node-apps.rst

        npm-node-version: 14.16.1
        source: .

-The `npm plugin <the-npm-plugin.md>`__ builds upon the work you’ve already done to describe your app’s dependencies in your package.json.
+The :ref:`npm plugin <the-npm-plugin>` builds upon the work you’ve already done to describe your app’s dependencies in your package.json.
 It will automatically include these in your snap.

 The plugin also needs to know which version of Node to bundle.
 This is specified with the ``npm-node-version`` keyword.